List of Batman comics: DC Rebirth Batman

 In 2016, DC Comics once again relaunched its continuity and entire line of ongoing monthly superhero comic books.
 Using the end of The New 52 initiative in May 2016 as its launching point, DC Rebirth intended to restore the DC Universe to a form much like that prior to the Flashpoint story arc, while still incorporating numerous elements of The New 52, including its continuity.
 The collected works are listed in order of publication date, not in chronological order.
 This list includes all DC Rebirth titles centered around Batman.
 The DC Comics crossover story lines Dark Nights: Metal and Dark Nights: Death Metal are both included here strictly due to their Batman-centric focus.

 DC Rebirth Batman new editions

 This list is for updated versions of the various DC Rebirth titles.
 The titles presented here may be updated to a more concise trade or expand on previous trades.

+Infinite Frontier Batman

 Batman: Legends of the Dark Knight

 The following are collected works of the comic book series Batman: Legends of the Dark Knight, which primarily concentrates on early tales in Batman's career that are not necessarily considered canon, but have also been used during major crossover story lines (such as Batman: Knightfall and Batman: No Man's Land).
 The series has not yet been completely collected in book form as of this date.